How to Be a Jewish Mother

-How to Be a Jewish Mother is a 1964 Jewish humor book by American humorist Dan Greenburg which was the best selling non-fiction book in the United States in 1965, with 270,000 copies sold.
+How to Be a Jewish Mother is a 1964 Jewish humor book by American humorist Dan Greenburg which was the best-selling non-fiction book in the United States in 1965, with 270,000 copies sold.
 The book was first published by Price Stern Sloan under publisher Larry Sloan.

 The book was adapted into a play starring Molly Picon and Godfrey Cambridge which had a brief run on Broadway at the Hudson Theater from December 1967 through January 1968.
-The actress Gertrude Berg was preparing for the main role of the play, but died during pre-production.
+The actress Gertrude Berg was preparing for the main role in the play but died during pre-production.

 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.

 A 1983 French adaptation, Comment devenir une mère juive en 10 leçons, met with long-running success.
 Gertrude Berg also released a best-selling comedy album from the book in 1965.

-It was re-issued as a mass market paperback in 1991 (ISBN 0843100206, ISBN 9780843100204).
+It was re-issued as a mass-market paperback in 1991 (ISBN 0843100206, ISBN 9780843100204).

-It is deemed as a book that reinforced the stereotype of the Jewish mother in the American culture.
+It is deemed as a book that reinforced the stereotype of the Jewish mother in American culture.
 The anthropologist Jonathan Boyarin qualified the book a "work of covert anti-Semitism".